Learnosity/learnosity-sdk-java/README.md

  * Object  request details
  * String  action

 The action String can be the empty String.
 The security and request Object can be of any type that can be parsed into a org.json.JSONObject.
 Examples are org.json.JSONOBject, a valid JSON String or a map.
-(See Test.java for examples)
+(See Test.java for examples).
+Learnosity recommends that you pass the request details as a JSONObject, or a String generated from a JSONObject to the constructor.
+This way, issues arising from adding/removing whitespace can be avoided.

 ```